UCIDataScienceInitiative/IntroToJulia/Markdown/Index.md

 ## Introduction to the Author

 Chris is a PhD student in Mathematics from the Mathematical, Computational, and Systems Biology (MCSB) Gateway program and is an active part of the Julia community.
 He runs the blog, http://www.stochasticlifestyle.com/, where he write tutorials on using the Julia languages covering many topics, such as high-performance and GPGPU computing, package development, and Julia tips.
 He is part of the JuliaMath and JuliaDiffEq communities for curating the Julia libraries for mathematics and differential equations respectively.
-Chris is the developer of many Julia packages, the most prominent being [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), a Julia library which become a standard solver for many forms of differential equations.
+Chris is the developer of many Julia packages, the most prominent being [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), a Julia library which has become a standard solver for many forms of differential equations.

+## Notes Before We Get Started

+- Please install some version of IJulia/Jupyter to follow along.
+I also recommend working through longer problems using the Juno IDE.
+- The start of the course will be on developing general performant Julia code.
+After lunch it will be about the package ecosystem.
+This understanding of Julia will be useful even for "Julia users" (i.e. non package developers) to use packages effectively, but don't worry we will get to packages.
+- Please do the problems/projects at your own pace.
+Not everyone is expected to complete all of the material in the allotted time.
+Instead, this is supposed to be a resource to introduce you to a large amount of Julia, and the material may take awhile to fully be digested.
+That's okay!
+- During the basic introduction, there will be information that is not included in these notebooks.
+That is intentional.
+One major hurdle for learning a language is learning how to find out more about the language.
+Please use the manual, chatrooms, StackExchange, etc. If these aren't working for you, ask for help.

 ## Installation and Setup

 To get started, see the [Tooling, Documentation, and Community notebook](http://ucidatascienceinitiative.github.io/IntroToJulia/Html/ToolingDocumentationCommunity).

-## Jupyter Notebooks
+## Rendered Jupyter Notebooks

 ### Introduction